 4. Market crashing

-In rare situations, the property market could crash or dip just before you exchange contracts and affect the property’s value, leading the buyer to reduce their offer.
+If property prices are falling, the property market could crash or dip just before you exchange contracts and affect the property’s value, leading the buyer to reduce their offer.

 Compare and Save on Your Move